ppaschos/snowmass-connect-docs/docs/index.md

     * Ensure your job is validated for condor to run it on the OSG grid
     * Job statistics are properly collected and displayed on the OSG monitoring dashboard for the snowmass project: `https://gracc.opensciencegrid.org/`

-## Data Management and Grid Transfers
+## Data Management and Grid TransfersC

 This section describes recommendations and options for transferring data to the from remote woker nodes as part of a job submission to the OSG.
 As disussed above, users should place their input data for processing on the Open Science Grid in `/collab/user/<user_id>` or `/collab/project/snowmass21`.
 There's no quota on this filesystem but expect about 10TB available.
 Data can be transferred to the grid as part of an OSG job using three different methods depending on the file size.